-DESCRIPTION OF OPERATIONS
+1. DESCRIPTION OF OPERATIONS

-Arch Biopartners Inc. (the Company) is incorporated under the Business Corporation Act (Ontario) with continuance under the CBCA.
-The Company is a biotechnology firm made up of four subsidiaries: Arch Biotech Inc., Arch Biophysics Inc., Arch Cancer Therapeutics Inc., and Arch Bio Ohio Inc..
-Throughout the years ending September 30, 2014 and September 30, 2013 three of the subsidiaries had been active including, Arch Biotech Inc., Arch Biophysics Inc., and Arch Cancer Therapeutics Inc..
-Arch Bio Ohio Inc. has been inactive since it was incorporated on August 22, 2014.
+Arch Biopartners Inc. (the "Company") is incorporated under the Business Corporation Act (Ontario) with continuance under the CBCA.
+The Company is a biotechnology firm made up of four subsidiaries: Arch Biotech Inc., Arch Biophysics Inc., Arch Cancer Therapeutics Inc., and Arch Bio Ohio Inc.

-Arch Biopartners Inc. is a portfolio based biotechnology company established to develop new products and technology for unmet medical needs.
+Arch Biopartners Inc. is a portfolio based biotechnology company established to develop new products and technology for unment medical needs.

-At present, the Company has four technologies in its development pipeline:
+At present, the Company has five technologies in its development pipeline:

-- MetaMx{TM} Novel synthetic molecules designed to target brain tumor initiating cells and invasive glioma cells; the focus of Arch Cancer Therapeutics Inc.. - MetaBlok TM A new drug candidate for the potential treatment of sepsis and cancer metastasis; the focus of Arch Cancer Therapeutics Inc.. - Borg Peptide-solid surface interface; the focus of Arch Biophysics Inc.; and - Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation; the focus of Arch Biotech Inc.
+•MetaMx TM - Novel synthetic molecules designed to target brain tumor initiating cells and invasive glioma cells; the focus of Arch Cancer Therapeutics Inc.;

+• MetaBlok TM - A new drug candidate for the potential treatment of sepsis and cancer metastasis; the focus of Arch Cancer Therapeutics Inc.;

+• Borg - Peptide-solid surface interface; the focus of Arch Biophysics Inc.;

+• Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation; the focus of Arch Biotech Inc.; and

+• Novel treatment for Pseudomonas Aeruginosa infections in airways of Cystic Fibrosis patients; the focus of Arch Bio Ohio.

-The Company owns, or has exclusive licence on intellectual property emanating from these programs listed above.
+The Company owns, or has exclusive license on, intellectual property emanating from these five technologies.
 Continuing product development is ongoing at various third party facilities.
 Both the University of Calgary and the University of Alberta became shareholders of the Company upon formation of Arch Biopartners Inc. on May 7, 2010.